-Assumption ID-1(A) establishes that players are rational in the sense that their actual behavior is the best response given their beliefs.
-Assumption ID-1(B) is common in the literature on estimation of games under the restriction of equilibrium beliefs (e.g., Bajari, Benkard, and Levin, 2007, or Bajari et al, 2010).
-Note that beliefs can vary across markets according to the state variables in \mathbf{X}{mt} .
+Assumption ID-1(A) establishes that players are rational in the sense that their actual behaviour is the best response given their beliefs.
+Assumption ID-1(B) is common in the literature on estimation of games under the restriction of equilibrium beliefs (e.g. Bajari et al., 2010, 2007).
+Note that beliefs can vary across markets according to the state variables in $X{mt}$ .
 This assumption allows players to have different belief functions in different markets as long as these markets have different values of time-invariant observable exogenous characteristics.
-For instance, beliefs could be a function of "market type," which are determined by some market specific time-invariant observable characteristics.
+For instance, beliefs could be a function of "market type", which are determined by some market specific time-invariant observable characteristics.
 If the number of market types is small (more precisely, if it does not increase with M), then we can allow players' beliefs to be completely different in each market type.
-In section 3.2.8, we relax Assumption ID-1(B) by introducing time-invariant common- knowledge state variables that are unobservable to the researcher.
+In section 3.2.8, we relax Assumption ID-1(B) by introducing time-invariant commonknowledge state variables that are unobservable to the researcher.
 In that extended version of the model, players' beliefs can vary across markets that are observationally equivalent to the researcher.